get-crypto/rub/contrib/devtools/README.md

 BUILDDIR=$PWD/build contrib/devtools/gen-manpages.py
 ```

-gen-dash-conf.sh
+gen-rub-conf.sh
 ===================

-Generates a dash.conf file in `contrib/debian/examples/` by parsing the output from `dashd --help`.
+Generates a rub.conf file in `contrib/debian/examples/` by parsing the output from `rubd --help`.
 This script is run during the
-release process to include a dash.conf with the release binaries and can also be run by users to generate a file locally.
+release process to include a rub.conf with the release binaries and can also be run by users to generate a file locally.
 When generating a file as part of the release process, make sure to commit the changes after running the script.

 With in-tree builds this tool can be run from any directory within the